-Since 2005, the United States has worked with partner governments, key international organizations and conventions, and a broad range of NGO partners to help establish regional wildlife enforcement networks (WENs).
-WENs are agreements among governments to coordinate and collaborate the efforts of wildlife authorities, law enforcement, and customs and border officials to fight wildlife trafficking.
-Current WENs include those in Southeast Asia, South Asia, and Central America.
+Since 2005, the United States has worked with partner governments, key international organizations and conventions, and a broad range of NGO partners to help establish Wildlife Enforcement Networks (WENs), which are agreements among governments to coordinate and collaborate the efforts of wildlife authorities, law enforcement, and customs and border officials to fight wildlife trafficking.
+Current WENs include those in Southeast Asia, South Asia, and Central America, with others being developed throughout Africa and the Americas.
+The State Department also supports global capacity-building efforts to strengthen legislative frameworks, enhance investigative and law enforcement functions, build prosecutorial and judicial capacities to adjudicate wildlife crime and related corruption, and develop cross-border law enforcement cooperation

 -05/06/14 Secretary Kerry Meets With Anti-Poaching and Anti-Wildlife Trafficking International Visitor Leadership Program Participants; Office of the Spokesperson; Washington, DC